krrish-anand/Auto_Fraud_detection/README.md

 Our model aims to bridge this gap by using machine learning to analyze transactional, behavioral, and vehicle-related data to predict and flag potential auto frauds.
 This system empowers institutions to take proactive, data-driven actions and minimize risks more efficiently and accurately.

 ---
-# 🛠️ Technologies Used
+## 🛠️ Technologies Used

--Python
+- Python
--Scikit-learn
+- Scikit-learn
--Pandas & NumPy
+- Pandas & NumPy
--Matplotlib & Seaborn
+- Matplotlib & Seaborn
--Google Colab
+- Jupyter Notebook

 ---
 ## 🧪 Features & Models